-Developed analysis of causation/consequence Answer is presented in a structured and well-ordered narrative/account that demonstrates a range of accurate knowledge and understanding that is relevant to the question Extends Level 2.
+Developed analysis of causation/consequence Answer is presented in a structured and well-ordered narrative/account that demonstrates a range of accurate knowledge and understanding that is relevant to the question 5-6

 Students may progress from a simple narrative of causation/consequence with developed sequencing and reasoning supported by a range of accurate factual knowledge and understanding which might be related, for example to an analysis of how/why tension increased at one stage in the process.

-For example, the Truman Doctrine had a negative effect on relations between the USA and the USSR because it declared that America was prepared to use any means to contain communism.
-The USA provided money in the Marshall Plan to relieve poverty across the whole of Europe so that communism would be less appealing.
-This made Stalin retaliate by creating COMINFORM which united communist countries and gave Stalin greater control over them.
+For example, the Nazi-Soviet Pact contributed to the outbreak of war because it guaranteed that Hitler could invade Poland and would not have a war on two fronts.
+However, Hitler could have expected a war to break out because Britain and France had promised to protect Poland in the event of an attack.

 Level 2: Simple analysis of causation/consequence Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question 3-4 Students may progress from a basic narrative of causation/consequence by showing a simple understanding of sequencing, supporting it with factual knowledge and understanding.
-For example, the Truman Doctrine promised to support any country that was threatened by Communism.
-This included providing money to rebuild damage caused during the war years.
-Level 1: Basic analysis of causation/consequence Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question 1-2 Students identify cause(s)/consequence(s) about the events such as President Truman wanted to stop Communism spreading to other countries.
-Students either submit no evidence or fail to address the question 0 Question 04 requires students to produce an extended response.
+For example, the pact made an agreement between Hitler and Stalin to divide Poland between themselves and not to interfere against the other in the event of war breaking out.
+Level 1: Basic analysis of causation/consequence Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question 1-2 Students identify cause(s)/consequence(s) about the events such as the Nazi-Soviet Pact allowed Hitler to invade Poland.
+Students either submit no evidence or fail to address the question 0

+Question 04 requires students to produce an extended response.
 Students should demonstrate their ability to construct and develop a sustained line of reasoning which is coherent, relevant, substantiated and logically structured.

-0 4 'The main reason for the development of the Cold War in the 1950s was the creation of NATO in 1949' How far do you agree with this statement?
+'The main reason why the League of Nations failed was because of how it was organised'

+How far do you agree with this statement?